If you need an easier start, try our Beginners workout here.

 Do three training sets with a normal overhand grip.
 Rest 60 seconds between each set.
 Do three training sets gripping the bar so that your palms are toward your face and your little fingers are touching each other.
 Do three training sets with wide grip.
 Rest 60 seconds between each set.

 Do the maximum number of training sets that you can accomplish.
 Rest 60 seconds between each set.
 You do training sets until you fail to do perfect training set.
 This day can wind up being the longest training day as you continue with the program because you will find it easy to do lots of training sets.

 Repeat the day that you found to be the hardest in the previous four days.
 This will change from week to week.

 Ladies will find that this program adapts well to the flexed arm hang.
 Training sets are simply translated into hang times.
 Chin-ups may be substituted for those who prefer this technique, however, day 3 must still be completed exactly as described with 6 sets done with the overhand grip.
-It is highly recommended that you follow this program using overhand grip as most of the obstacles that you will have to get over at OCS require an overhand grip.
+It is highly recommended that you follow this program using overhand grip as most of the obstacles that you will have to get over in functional fitness require an overhand grip.

 Maintenance and Final Thoughts